 Keep Connected with Your Support Network

 Periods of unemployment can feel like a financial and emotional crisis, and because of this, it can be easy to find yourself wanting to isolate.
-But you know this all too well – isolation is dangerous.
+But you know this all too well – isolation is a dangerous thing.
 If you’re finding yourself overwhelmed with your new situation, lean on your support network – it’s more than likely that they have at one point or another faced the same circumstance.
 Ask your sponsor to go for coffee, invite some friends in recovery to go on a hike, or catch up with some fellow RCA alumni at an event or meeting.
 Be kind to yourself and remember that it’s okay to step away from your job hunt periodically – in fact, it’s perfectly healthy!
-Doing this will refresh your mind and spirit so that you’re able to refocus on your goals.
+Doing this will refresh your mind and spirit, allowing you to refocus on your goals.

-Keep in mind: Your peers in recovery are working professionals, and they may be some of the best resources when it comes to job hunting.
+Keep in mind that your peers in recovery are working professionals, and they may be some of the best resources when it comes to job hunting.
 Be sure to speak up before, during, and after meetings to let your network know that you are seeking gainful employment – they may be able to steer you in the right direction.
-You may even want to ask some individuals within your close circle to help you in preparation for an important interview or to look at your resume with fresh eyes.
-The more feedback you can get, the more positive results you will likely have.
+You may even want to ask some individuals within your close circle to help you prepare for a vital interview or review your resume with fresh eyes.
+The more feedback you can gather, the more positive results you are likely to achieve.

-If you’re a member of RCA’s Alumni Association, then you know that your fellow alumni are some of the most supportive and gracious people out there.
-Because all our alumni chapters are based on geographic location, connecting with alumni who are in-the-know locally, is simple.
+If you’re a member of RCA’s Alumni Association, then you know that your fellow alums are some of the most supportive and gracious people out there.
+Because all our alum chapters are based on geographic location, connecting with alums who are knowledgeable about their local area is straightforward.
 If you have any questions or need more information about the Alumni Association, please email us at [email protected].